Personal Injury Malpractice and Accident Cases in Prince George's County, Maryland

 Prince George’s County Demographics

-Demographically, Prince George’s County is quite ethnically diverse.
+Demographically, this region is quite ethnically diverse.
 For people self-identifying as belonging to a single race, 2010 census results show the following breakdown:

 Obviously, using statistics like this can be this can be complicated, as many people who live in Prince George’s County self-identify as belonging to two or more races.
 For example, 14.94% of the population identified as Hispanic/Latino, which incorporates those who also identified as belonging to some other race.
-But for our purposes- namely looking at the demographic make-up of the potential jury pool, these numbers at least offer a reasonably reliable snapshot of the makeup of likely Prince George’s County jurors.
+But for our purposes- namely looking at the demographic make-up of the potential jury pool, these numbers at least offer a reasonably reliable snapshot of the makeup of likely jurors in this jurisdiction.
 But we think the take home message is that diverse jurisdictions tend to be, for whatever reason, generally more fair to plaintiffs.

 The 2011 American Community Survey data shows the highest levels of educational achievement for Prince George’s County residents over 25 years old: